 Chaurice sausage is generally not smoked, but it smokes up nicely for easy future use.

 NOTE: If you are going to smoke the sausage by these instructions, you needed to have added the pink salt.
-Just take note that the added pink salt does alter the flavor.
+Just take note that the added pink salt does alter the flavour.
 If you did not add the pink salt, your only smoking option is to smoke/cook at 225 degrees F or above (with no drying period) until the sausage has reached an internal temperature of 150 degrees F.

 - Prior to applying smoke, you need to air dry the sausage.
 You can do this either by air drying uncovered in the refrigerator overnight, or placing them on a kitchen counter in front of a fan until the casings are dry, or placing them in a preheated 110-120 degree F smoker with the vent wide open for about an 30 minutes to an hour until the sausage is dry to the touch.
 Note: You can either arrange the sausage on the racks, or hang from dowels that have been cut to fit the smoker.

 - After sausage has dried, close the vent to 1/4 open, and increase the heat to 130-140 degrees F, and apply 2-3 hours of smoke.
 Note: If you had dried your sausage in the smoker, rotate the racks for top to bottom, and front to back; before applying smoke.
 If they are hanging by dowels rotate from front to back.
 I prefer to lay them on racks, for easier rotating.
-I used pecan for the smoke flavor, but maple, apple or hickory can be used.
+I used pecan for the smoke flavour, but maple, apple or hickory can be used.

 - After smoke has been applied, rotate sausage again.
 Raise the cabinet temperature to 170-180 degrees F, and continue to smoke until the internal temperature reaches 150 degrees F.